-We face the risk of terrorist attacks and cyber intrusions, both threatened and actual, against our natural gas distribution infrastructure, our information and technology systems, and network infrastructure, including that of third parties on which we rely, any of which could result in a full or partial disruption of our ability to purchase or distribute natural gas or cause environmental repercussions.
-Any operational disruption or environmental repercussions could result in a significant decrease in our revenues or significant reconstruction or remediation costs, which could materially and adversely affect our results of operations, financial condition, and cash flows.
+We face on-going threats to our assets and technology systems.
+Despite the implementation of strong security measures, all assets and systems are potentially vulnerable to disability, failures, or unauthorized access due to human error, terrorist attacks, and physical or cyber security intrusions.
+These threats against our natural gas distribution infrastructure, our information and technology systems, and network infrastructure, including that of third parties on which we rely, could result in a full or partial disruption of our ability to purchase or distribute natural gas or cause environmental repercussions.
+If our assets or systems were to fail, be physically damaged, or be breached, and were not recovered in a timely manner, we may be unable to perform critical business functions, and sensitive and other data could be compromised.

 We operate in an industry that requires the use of sophisticated information technology systems and network infrastructure, which control an interconnected system of distribution and transmission systems shared with third parties.
 A successful physical or cyber security intrusion may occur despite our security measures or those that we require our vendors to take.
-Successful cyber security intrusions, including those targeting the electronic control systems used at our natural gas transmission, distribution, and storage systems, could disrupt our operations and result in loss of service to customers.
-These intrusions may cause additional maintenance expenses.
+Successful cyber security intrusions, including those targeting the electronic control systems used at our natural gas transmission, and distribution systems, could disrupt our operations and result in loss of service to customers.
+These intrusions could result in additional maintenance expenses.
 The risk of such intrusions may also increase our capital and operating costs as a result of having to implement increased security measures for protection of our information technology and infrastructure.